-Can Bug Spray Be Harmful?
+How Much Bug Spray is Harmful?

 It’s easy to understand why so many people are wary of bug spray.
 It’s a chemical product that you often apply directly to your skin.
 DEET, in particular, has been the subject of considerable controversy for its potential toxicity.

 In fact, the EPA evaluates DEET as a “category 3” toxic chemical, meaning it’s “slightly toxic.”
 Excessive or prolonged use of DEET may cause skin rashes, blisters, and skin and mucous membrane irritation.
 However, a 2014 study concluded that DEET does not present a health concern so long as it’s used properly.

 If you follow the directions on the container and wash off when you don’t need it, you shouldn’t have problems when using bug spray.

 If you have a mosquito problem around your home or business, Plunkett’s mosquito prevention services are the way to go.
 To rid your space of mosquitoes, we apply an insecticide to lawns, shrubs, and all other low foliage.
 Our mosquito control services include:

 Learn more about our mosquito control and prevention services!